nordicenergy/syndicate/README.md

-# README #
+# SYNDICATE #

-Welcome to the Syndicate Loan dApp built for the Nordic Energy Blockchain Infrastructure.
+Welcome to the Bitficnace Syndicate Loan dApp built for the Nordic Energy Blockchain Infrastructure.
 Currently, the dApp is in an early MVP-stage, version 0.1.

 ### Tech Stack ###